sy-shi/Gym_RL/README.md

 pip install gym==0.10.5
 ```

-This command installs core gym APIs with basic gym environments such as [`Atari`](https://www.gymlibrary.dev/environments/atari/).
+This command installs core Gym APIs with basic Gym environments such as [`Atari`](https://www.gymlibrary.dev/environments/atari/).
 If you want to install gym with additional environments such as [`MuJoCo`](https://www.gymlibrary.dev/environments/mujoco/), use

 ```bash
 pip install gym[mujoco]
 ```

-Taking the MuJoCo environment as an example, a gym environment usually contains the following contents in logic:
+Taking the MuJoCo environment as an example, a Gym environment usually contains the following contents in logic:

 ![Untitled](document.assets/Untitled.jpeg)

 - ***World physics*** describe the rules based on which the environment works.
-For example, supported by the [DeepMind MuJoCo engine](https://github.com/deepmind/mujoco), the mujoco enviroment have physics laws such as gravity, collision, joint constraints… In constrast, the atari environment has no gravity but has rules such as how bullets fly.
+For example, supported by the [DeepMind MuJoCo engine](https://github.com/deepmind/mujoco), the MuJoCo enviroment have physics laws such as gravity, collision, joint constraints… In constrast, the atari environment has no gravity but has rules such as how bullets fly.
 - ***Environments*** are built based on the world physics and provide an environment for RL.
 For example, Ant_v4 puts an ant on a plane and users can teach the ant to walk with RL methods inside this environment.
 Different ***scenarios*** can be set if we hope the ant to learn different skills in this environment.

 Next, we' ll talk about how Gym is used in reinforcement learnings.